 What is a Water Footprint?

 Your water footprint G is the amount of water you use in and around your home, school or office throughout the day.
 It includes the water you use directly (e.g., from a tap).
 It also includes the water it took to produce the food you eat, the products you buy, the energy you consume and even the water you save when you recycle.
-You may not drink, feel or see this virtual water, G but it makes up the majority of your water footprint.
+You may not drink, feel or see this virtual water, G but it actually makes up the majority of your water footprint.

 Why Do Water Footprints Matter?

-While there can never be a perfect water use assessment or audit tool, the water footprint gives everyone – from individual consumers to business managers to public officials – a solid frame of reference and helps us all be more efficient and conservative with our water.
+The water footprint gives everyone - from individuals to business managers to public officials - a solid frame of reference that helps us all be more efficient and sustainable with our water use and appreciate the role of water in our lives.

 What Makes a Blue, Green or Grey Water Footprint?

-Within the water footprint concept, water use is measured in terms of the volume of water consumed, evaporated and/or polluted, in a given amount of time.
-The Water Footprint Network splits water footprints into three corresponding elements:
+A water footprint is measured in terms of the volume of water consumed, evaporated and polluted.
+The Water Footprint Network, whose research provides data that drive our calculator, splits water footprints into three corresponding categories: